“Valid CSS” and Similar Claims Are Unprofessional

 - a soldier claims to be able to handle firearms,

 - a cook says he could do the cooking,

-- a garage claims to fix cars, or
+- a garage advertises being capable of fixing cars, or

-- a doctor claims he has knowledge of the human body?
+- a doctor claims she has knowledge of the human body?

-Wouldn’t you question if that’s really true?
-Do these claims make professionals look professional, or does it make them appear rather untrustworthy?
+Wouldn’t you rather question if that’s true?
+Do these claims make professionals look professional, or do they make them appear almost untrustworthy?

-While the intention’s certainly great—we need to sensitize so much more—, these quality claims have nothing to do with professional web design and web development.
+While the intention is great—we need to raise so much more awareness—, these quality claims have nothing to do with professional web design and web development.
 They are precursors.
 Please remove such buttons and links from your documents.
-Show again how you’re a professional.
+Show once more how you’re a professional.